April 21st, 2019

 Colorado to New Mexico…by car.

 My parents drove me down to South Fork the day before and I spent the night there with Lisa.
 She was giving me a ride to Lordsburg, New Mexico – the start of the trail.
 Lisa is an avid thru-hiker and trail angel and was offering a ride since she was going down to visit her boyfriend Radar.
 He is the guy that organizes and drives a shuttle to the border, delivering hikers to their destiny.
-I had discovered all of this info through the CDT hiker Facebook page.
+I had discovered most of this info through the CDT hiker Facebook page.

 Overnight, I stayed with one of Lisa’s foster cats, who woke me up many times trying to cuddle, but it was still nice to have the company.
 I was up pretty early and we left for the 12 hour drive by 7 am.